 In developing their natural gifts and talents, honors students also are encouraged to cultivate their leadership skills.
 This may be as subtle as active participation in classroom and group projects, or more visible roles, such as participation in Emerging Leaders or Phi Delta Epsilon.

-As an Honors College student, you have access to an academic adviser and would be encouraged to participate in a peer mentoring program.
+As a Williams Honors College student, you have access to an academic adviser and are encouraged to participate in a peer mentoring program.
 You'll also have unique opportunities for such activities as study abroad programs and service opportunities.
 In addition, students in the Williams Honors College are encouraged to engage in undergraduate research programs both on campus and throughout the world.

-Our students are nationally competitive, and our achievements are recognized by graduate fellowships and awards like the Fulbright scholarship or the Ben Auburn Cultural Criticism Award.
+Our students are nationally competitive, and our achievements are recognized by graduate fellowships and awards like the Fulbright scholarship.

 Each honors student is assigned an Honors Faculty Advisor, who is a faculty member specializing in the honors student's major field of study.